What is Dry Rot?

-- Initially the fungus looks like cotton wool, and it may have water droplets on the surface.
+- Inspect the wood.
+Initially the fungus looks like cotton wool and may have surface water droplets if the surroundings are very humid.

-- Darkening and cracks in the wood structure
+- Notice darkening and cracks in the wood structure

-- Look for affected wood that has flat "skin-like" growth.
-The skin may have a mushroom-like growth with shades of silver and gray.
-It may be patterned with patches of light purple or yellow and peels easily. (source: ehow.com)
+- Look for affected wood that has flat skin-like growth which may resemble the outside of a mushroom with shades of silver and gray.
+Often patterned with patches of light purple or yellow, it peels easily. (source: ehow.com)

 Treatment for Dry Rot